Techtonica/curriculum/socioeconomic-differences/socioeconomic-differences.md

 ### Lesson (approx 23 minutes)

-1. Research about the term "Class Straddler."
+1. Research the term "Class Straddler."

-2. Explain each of the following points in brief:
-  - Amidst their transformation journey (from blue-collar job to white-collar job), participants may struggle with white-collar tacts such as:
+2. Some experiences many class straddlers share:
-	    - They may often feel out of place.
+	- Feeling out of place.
-        - They may overwork themselves in order to "fit in" amongst their workspace.
+        - Overworking in order to "fit in" amongst their workspace.
 	- Civil discussions about problems and solutions may feel like arguments.
 	- It can be hard to accept compliments.
-	    - Their communities may scorn over their class straddling for it may be hard for them to accept the change   too.
-	    - (Other problems can also be added as the discussion is continued.)

-      - The reasons why they may feel aloof or "out-of-place" are:
 	- Many such class straddlers support extended families as well.
 	- They have learned to live with isolation.
 	- They may not know the value of therapy.
-	       - Generally people often dress, eat, and drink differently i.e. everybody has a different cultural and social background.
+	- Dressing, eating, and drinking differently.
-          - They have scorned the rich and their lifestyle but now they are part of that atmosphere and it’s hard not to judge themselves or feel guilty.
+        - Having scorned the rich and their lifestyle and feeling guilty or judging one's self in that atmostphere.

 ### Check for Understanding (37-40 minutes)

 1. Discuss problems and solutions.
 2. Summarize.